cunnie/writings/i_am_become_forever.md

 But how?

 He saw the laser beam, a bright flaming sword burrowing into the Tokamak.
-It reminded him of the Michael the Archangle's sword, a mighty weapon, unstoppable.
+It reminded him of the Michael the Archangel's sword, a mighty weapon, unstoppable.
 He reached out and touched it.

 The pain was immense.
 A shock jolted his system.
 The raw power of the laser was